javiertzr01/Java-Software-Testing/README.md

 **Name: Javier Teo
 Student ID: 1005033**

-The goal of this software application is to compare 2 CSV files and output the missing/different entries in a new CSV file.
+The goal of this software application is to compare 2 CSV files and output the mismatched entries in a new CSV file.
 The entirety of this code uses Java and does not require any external libraries at this point in time.
 Note: At this point in time, this only works for the test cases provided (With regards to headings etc.)
 ## Use Case Diagram